maxcao13/karpenter/designs/nodepool-node-limits.md

 disruptionBudgetMapping[nodePool.Name] = lo.Min([]int{remainingDisruptionBudget, remainingNodeLimit})
 ```

-This will allow us to enforce the node limit for dynamic `NodePool`s during disruption operations cleanly by leveraging the existing functionality for tracking disruption budget as a special case.
+This will allow us to enforce the node limit for dynamic `NodePool`s during graceful disruption operations cleanly by leveraging the existing functionality for tracking disruption budget as a special case.

-If the node limit is reached, we publish a special event to indicate this, distinguishing from a regular disruption budget blocking event.
+If the node limit is reached, Karpenter will publish a distinct event to indicate this, distinguishing from a regular disruption budget blocking event.

-E.g., special event to indicate node limit blocking:
+E.g., distinct event to indicate node limit blocking:
 ```bash
 Normal  DisruptionBlocked  NodePool/default No allowed disruptions for disruption reason Underutilized due to node hard limit
 ```

 Note that for implementing soft limits, handling for disruption budget can be ignored.
-Soft node limits should allow disruption operations to continue even when at the limit.
+Soft node limits should allow all disruption operations to continue even when at the limit.

-### Behavior and migration

-- If no node limit is specified in NodePool limits, no limit applies.
-- Existing NodePools without node limits continue to work unchanged.
-- If there were already more nodes provisioned than the limit:
-  - New nodes from the `NodePool` will not be provisioned until the node count is reduced to the limit.
-  - In the case of hard limits, disruption will be blocked until the node count is reduced to the limit.
+Also note that Forceful Methods (e.g., Expiration) are not affected by these changes to implement node limits, since those methods do not require node replacement.

+### Deprovisioning when node count exceeds the limit

-  - Termination will **not** be triggered to reduce the node count down to the limit.
+If more nodes exist in the cluster than the `NodePool` limit, Termination will be triggered to reduce the node count.
+We can rework the existing `getDeprovisioningCandidates` logic from the static deprovisioning controller to select which nodes to terminate in an ordered manner.

+See this [section](static-capacity.md#deprovisioning-controller) in the static capacity design for more details on the deprovisioning logic.

+If you decrease the node limit below the current node count, the new limit will be respected immediately and trigger the deprovisioning process.
+Note that `spec.limits` is a "Behavioral field", and will not be considered for Drift, but Karpenter should still react to changes that lower the limit and start terminating nodes.

 ### Validation